It is the cheapest and simplest planner on this list. This planner costs only $4 on Etsy. It’s undated; you only ever need to buy it once.

 It has plenty of notes templates to choose from, 17 to be exact.
 Each template links back to the cover page, calendars, the first month, notes and templates.
 This makes it very easy to navigate through the planner.
 The bottom of each template has hyperlinks to the 6 tabs at the top of the planner.

-The rest of the paper templates (business meetings, financial planning, personal development, health & fitness) are equal sophisticated and diverse.
+The rest of the paper templates (business meetings, financial planning, personal development, health & fitness) are equally sophisticated and diverse.
 They help you organise every aspect of your life.

 This planner is dated, starting from August.
 Each month has a monthly spread.
 The bottom of each spread has calendars for the previous and next month.

-There is a bigger section for reminders, tasks for the day.
+There is a bigger section for reminders and tasks for the day.
 Then another section for phone numbers and people you need to call?
-I doubt you’ll need this one in 2019.
-Unless you have a secretary, perhaps, to write down messages and people you need to call back.
-Otherwise, it is much simpler to just add a reminder on your phone.
-Instead of pulling out your planner and writing it down.
+I doubt you’ll need this one in 2019 unless you have a secretary, perhaps, to write down messages and people you need to call back.
+Otherwise, it is much simpler to just add a reminder on your phone instead of pulling out your planner and writing it down.

-The main part (of the daily spread) allows one to plan tasks for the day according to the time they’re meant to be done, like a schedule.
-The planners come with 12-hr and 24-hr notations.
-Whichever you prefer.
+The main part (of the daily spread) allows you to plan tasks for the day according to the time they’re meant to be done, like a schedule.
+The planners come with 12-hr and 24-hr notations, whichever you prefer.

-The bottom of every page in the planner has hyperlinks to tabs/dividers, the index page, months of the year and the 2019-2020 calenders.
+The bottom of every page in the planner has hyperlinks to tabs/dividers, the index page, months of the year and the 2019-2020 calendars.

 The weekly spreads have a minimalist schedule approach.
 Time stamps on them can be 12hr or 24hr.
 You can schedule tasks according to the time you’re meant to do them, like in the previous planner.

 The daily spread has a schedule, a section for tasks/to-do list and one for notes.
 This planner starts at $57.
 It is highly customisable when purchasing.